 In his book Ethics, (1665) Spinoza was one of the first thinkers to argue that the Universe comes not from an anthropomorphic super-person, nor from a supremely intelligent “Mind,” but from something that is abstract and impersonal.
 5

 Spinozism re-defined “God” as a singular self-subsistent Natura (Nature) or Substantia (Substance).
 Spinoza wrote that Natura is absolutely infinite, self-caused, and eternal; and it causes the infinite number of attributes and forms (or modes) that we see around us.
 He regarded both physical matter and thought as derivative attributes or modes of Natura.

 The Way of Continuing Creation agrees with Spinoza that “Nature” in its broadest and most active sense can be another name for Continuing Creation: The Growing, Organizing, Direction of the Cosmos.

 We agree with Spinoza’s idea that God/Continuing Creation/Natura is not a super-person and does not have intent or feelings.
 But rather than describing God/Continuing Creation/Nature as a basic “substance,” we say it is a set of creative Processes that work on substances by channeling supplying energy into and through processes.

 Pantheism and the lesser-known Panentheism can be thought of as theologies (just as Deism is).
 However, they are usually treated as important characteristics of varied theologies and belief systems.

 Pantheism is an important aspect of Continuing Creation.
-Pantheism says that God (Continuing Creation, “CC”) and the Universe are one and the same thing.
+Pantheism says that God (or, Continuing Creation, “CC”) and the Universe are one and the same thing.
 God (CC) did not create a universe that stands outside of Himself (itself), or which is smaller-lesser than Himself.
 Pantheism is the belief that the “divine” pervades and interpenetrates every part of the universe; but it does not extend to some Source-of-the-Divine that is beyond space and time.

 While Pantheistic concepts date back thousands of years, Pantheism was popularized in Western culture as a theology and philosophy based on the work of philosopher Baruch Spinoza, particularly his book Ethics, (1655).
 6